FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_05.md

 - Power of TDT is expected to be lower than for case - control design with the same number of cases because, e.g., homozygous parents do not contribute.
 - Also, the trio design is more expensive: three genotypes compared to two in a case-control design.
-- It can be difficult to obtain parental genotypes for lateonset diseases, e.g. Alzheimer's disease.
+- It can be difficult to obtain parental genotypes for late-onset diseases, e.g. Alzheimer's disease.
 - Other family-based designs: discordant sibships, trios with multiple affected siblings, multi-generational pedigrees.

 -----